International Day of girls

 Female Genital Mutilation/Cutting

 However, we at CHOICE find it important to be aware of the context in which female genital mutilation/cutting takes place: the way women experience their circumcision varies.
 It’s not up to us to tell girls and women they are victims.
-Like with getting married and having kids, we want girls all over the world to be able to chose what happens to their bodies.
+Just like with getting married and having kids, we want girls all over the world to be able to chose what happens to their bodies.
 It’s her body, her choice.

 Yes, I do want a world free of child marriage, teenage pregnancy and FGM/C